Bread in Spain: History

 Bread was produced in the Iberian Peninsula before the arrival of the Romans.
-The Iberian people cultivated wheat, and possibly other cereals such as einkorn wheat and barley.
-They even mastered the fermentation process.
-The institution of bakeries as a public establishment is due to the Greeks, and the Romans introduced significant improvements in structures such as the mill and the oven.
-Numerous signa pistoris ('bread stamps') have been found throughout Hispania, such as in Córdoba or Ibiza.
-These were used by the Romans to "mark" bread for religious reasons.
-The marked pieces found in central Europe allude more to the imperial cult, while in Iberia more to Roman mythology.
+The Iberian people mastered the fermentation process, and cultivated wheat and other cereals such as einkorn and barley.
+Bakeries became a public establishment due to influence Greek, and Romans introduced improved structures such as mills and ovens.
+Numerous signa pistoris ('bread stamps') have been found throughout Hispania.
+These were used by Romans to "mark" bread for religious reasons.
+Marked pieces found in central Europe allude more to the imperial cult, while Iberia related more to Roman mythology.

-In Rome, fermentation was done by reusing leftover dough from previous days (sourdough).
-However, in Hispania, the natives had the custom of using beer foam as yeast, which resulted in lighter and fluffier bread.
-The writer and soldier Pliny the Elder, a Roman originally from northern Italy, served as a procurator for a while in the Iberian Peninsula and commented: "Hispania's bread is very light and very pleasing to the palate even for a refined man from Rome".
+In Rome, bakers made sourdough using leftover dough for yeast, however in Hispania the locals used beer foam, making lighter and fluffier bread.
+Pliny the Elder, a Roman originally from northern Italy, served as a procurator in the Iberian Peninsula and commented: "Hispania's bread is very light and very pleasing to the palate even for a refined man from Rome".

-The cultivation of cereals was the dominant job during the Andalusian period (from the 8th century to the 15th century).
-Bread was a popular daily staple.
-In Al-Andalus, white bread was made from wheat flour, and a coarser and cheaper bread called "red bread" contained bran.
-On the Christian side of the border, the baker's trade was established as a relevant and respected profession within medieval society.
-After the 12th century, bakers began to form unions to regulate the market.
-In Spain, especially in the Mediterranean area, there have been bakers' guilds for more than 750 years.
-For example, the Guild of Bakers of Barcelona (Gremio de Panaderos de Barcelona) is referenced in a document from 1395.
+Cereal cultivation was the dominant work during the Andalusian period (8th to 15th century), and bread was a daily staple.
+In Al-Andalus, white bread was made from wheat flour, and coarser and less expensive "red bread" contained bran.
+On the Christian side of the border, the baker's trade became a relevant and respected profession within society.
+After the 12th century, bakers formed unions to regulate the market.
+In Spain, especially along the Mediterranean, bakers' guilds have existed for more than 750 years.
+For example, the Guild of Bakers of Barcelona (Gremio de Panaderos de Barcelona) has been documented as early as 1395.

-The Spanish conquest of America led to the importation of a new cereal from which flour could be made: maize.
+The Spanish conquest of America introduced a new cereal: maize.
 Maize has a presence in the bakery of "Green Spain" (northern Spain).
-An example of bread with maize flour is boroña, brona or broa, a typical bread from Galicia, Asturias, Cantabria, and the Basque Country.
+An example of maize bread is boroña, brona or broa, a typical bread from Galicia, Asturias, Cantabria, and the Basque Country.